Lojong Practice Journal: Double-Feature!

 Practice is still the most important thing in my life.
 It is centre to everything I do.
 It took living like a monastic for 49 days for me to realise that I could walk this path and still have relationships — that in fact, relationships were core to my awakening.
 It is through relating to others I have had the most growth, the greatest realisations and the most profound, lasting breakthroughs.
 It is also through relating to others I’ve seen how ordinary it is to open our hearts and respond to the world from a place of compassion and love.

 Whether any of us are striving for Buddhahood (Not that one should ‘strive’ for such a thing, exactly) doesn’t change the fact that how we practice today, in the moment, will determine how we receive the next moment, and the next, right up until our last.
-I do not know, upon death, where my conciousness will go, if anywhere.
+I do not know, upon death, where my consciousness will go, if anywhere.

 Like anyone else, I have no idea what awaits when this body dies.
 I do know that I will die one day, and how I conduct myself in this life, knowing it is finite, matters.
 I know that I am more awake than I was even six months ago.
 That my continued belief that I can be a better person, more aware and less prone to cause harm, keeps me on this path.
 I know that I notice a lot more than I did before, I’m more spacious than I was, and my capacity to love all beings only increases with time.
 And that definitely gives me strength.

-This blog was originally published on Medium.
+Originally published on Medium.

-Visit www.KaitlynSCHatch.com to find out more about what I do.
+Toodle on over to www.KSCHatch.com to find out more about what I do.

 Thank you!